mhansen/jekyll-blog/_posts/2010-09-03-awesome-software-watch.markdown

 <hr>

-# Conclusion
+## Conclusion

-It's ridiculously useful to get (almost) real time status updates on almost anything.
+It's really useful to get (almost) real time status updates on almost anything.
 I use it whenever there's a long write-compile-debug cycle where the recompiling could be automated.